Marshall Brothers Band

 Rainer Marz (ex-Geronimo) released The Dream is Over in 1972 under his surname, but, I'm afraid to say, it's a long way from anything you might consider 'progressive', being largely dullsville, mainstream hard-ish rock (with the accent on the '-ish').
 The lengthyish Lord Have Mercy is easily the best thing here, as in, 'would pass muster on a better album', but I wouldn't take that as too much of a recommendation.

 Marz played the Mellotron himself, although the only obvious use is the strings on Joe, making for a fairly unsatisfying listen both musically and Mellotronically.
-Even if this gains a CD release (not that likely, given its lack of prog appeal), I'd have trouble asking anyone to buy this.
+Even though this has finally gained a CD release, I'd have trouble asking anyone to buy this.
 So I shan't.

 La Maschera di Cera (2002, 42.11) ****/TTTT